humsstel/tel_cards/README.md

 ![Screenshot of Solutions card wall](https://github.com/humsstel/tel_cards/blob/master/screenshots/solutions_app_wall.jpg)

-## Setting up your own Solutions app
+## :wrench: Setting up your own Solutions app

 The steps below demonstrate how to set up and maintain your own instance of the Solutions app, ready to populate with content.